-This particular curry dish has the added benefit of being very quick and simple to make.
+This quick vegetable curry with paneer has the added advantage of being very uncomplicated and easy to make.
 Yes, I’ve taken a few shortcuts but I used good quality fresh ingredients and the result is a healthy delicious dish that cooks in under 30 minutes and can feed a family!
 All it needs is a bit of nice basmati rice to go with it (you’ll save time if you cook the rice while the curry is quietly simmering away).

-I love paneer cheese for its wonderful sweetish flavour as well as the fact that it keeps its shape during cooking, which is why it’s ideal for adding to stews, salads or curries.
+I love paneer cheese for its wonderful mildly sweetish flavour as well as the fact that it keeps its shape during cooking.
+This is why it’s ideal to add to stews, salads or curries.
 I can’t think of any other cheese with similar characteristics (halloumi is also a great cooking cheese although its high salt content makes it less versatile than paneer, in my opinion), which is what makes paneer so special.

-You may have noticed that the list of ingredients for this recipe is not very long, as far as curries go, especially when it comes to spices.
+You may have noticed that the list of ingredients is not very long, as far as curries go, especially when it comes to spices.
 As this is meant to be a quick mid-week dish I opted for a combination of curry powder plus only 3 more spices, which I particularly enjoy in curry dishes: cumin, coriander and turmeric.
-There are various types of curry powder in the shops so just use your favourite.
+There are various types of curry powders in the shops so just use your favourite.

-What I also love about this Quick Vegetarian Curry with Chickpeas and Paneer is that it can be enjoyed the next day too.
+What I also love about this easy veggie curry recipe is that it can be enjoyed the next day too.
 That’s if there are any leftovers…

 - 3 medium ripe tomatoes